Cleon (†422): leading Athenian democratic statesman after the death of Pericles.

 As a result, Aristophanes became one of Cleon's most ardent enemies, and it is not surprising that his comedies offer useful information about the statesman's policy.
-The Knights, for example, written in 425 and staged in 424, informs us that Cleon strengthened the Athenian walls by building a diateichisma, "cross-wall", but it is clear what this can have been.
-The Wasps, staged in 422, suggests that Cleon had made sure that the members of the jury of the law court (Apella) would receive three obols instead of two.
+The Knights, for example, written in 425 and staged in 424, informs us that Cleon strengthened the Athenian walls by building a diateichisma, "cross-wall", but it is not clear what this can have been.
+The Wasps, staged in 422, suggests that Cleon had made sure that the members of the jury of the law court (heliaia) would receive three obols instead of two.

 This was possible because Cleon had thoroughly reformed and improved Athenian finances.
 Through his agent Thoudippus, who was almost certainly his son-in-law, the tribute was reassessed.
 Until then, Athens had received 460 talents per year; from now on it would be three times as large.
 This measure has probably saved Athens, especially because Cleon had found a capable general, who was less passive than Periclean policy demanded and knew how to surprise Sparta: Demosthenes.